Reclaim the Game

 Sports-betting promotion is part of most sports.
 We think you should be able to love sport without betting, and without betting ads getting in the way.

 The Office of Responsible Gambling launched Reclaim the Game in 2020.
 Sporting partnerships are a key initiative in the Office’s Strategic Plan 2018–2021 to prevent and reduce gambling-related harm.
 The aim of partnering with big sporting teams is to get their support to address the normalisation of sports betting and raise awareness of gambling harm.

 As part of the partnership, the teams will not accept any sports betting sponsorship or promotional agreements.
 Supporters and local communities can enjoy sports without betting, and staff, players and fans can be educated about gambling risks.

-Our current Reclaim the Game partners are Cricket NSW, Western Sydney Wanderers, the Sydney Swans and Macarthur FC.
+Our current Reclaim the Game partners are Cricket NSW, Western Sydney Wanderers, the Sydney Swans, Macarthur FC, Sydney Kings and Sydney Flames.